Twitter event networks and the Superstar model: Analysis of a special two-type branching process

-and for $\phi(t) = \ind\set{k \mbox{ or more blue children at time $t$}}$
+and for $\phi(t) = \ind\{k \mbox{ or more blue children at time $t$} \}$

-\end{Corollary} {\bf Proof:} The first assertion in the corollary is obvious.
-To prove the second assertion regarding the number of blue vertices, observe that the limit constant in Proposition \ref{pro:renewal-expec} can be written as
+with $p_{\geq k}(\infty)$ as in \eqref{eqn:p-geqk-defn}. \end{Corollary} \begin{pf} The first assertion in the corollary is obvious {{[corresponding to the case $\phi(\cdot) \equiv1 $]}}.
+To prove the second assertion regarding the number of blue vertices, observe that the limit constant in Proposition~\ref{pro:renewal-expec} can be written as

+where $T$ is an exponential random variable with mean $\alpha^{-1}$ that is independent of the counting process of the number blue offspring $c_B(v_1,\cdot)$. {{Further, by Lemma~\ref {lemma:offspring}(a),}}